 This is a two player cooperative interactive installation; the goal is to create a collage-artwork poster.
 One player takes the role of the designer, and the other one will pose to create the base of the poster.
 The players are separated by a transparent OLED screen, which effectively becomes an Augmented Reality interface.
 The two players can can keep direct eye contact through the transparent screen, and at the same time the designer-player gets an HUD guiding her/him through the process.

-The installation has two detph cameras mounted around the players, allowing the system to know where the designer-player head exactly is (this being able to infer a point of view) and also get a sekelton with the exact pose and position of the second player.
+The installation has two detph cameras mounted around the players, allowing the system to know where the designer-player head exactly is (thus being able to infer a point of view) and also get a sekelton with the exact pose and position of the second player.
+There’s also a high res photo camera to take the final snapshot that will be used as a base for the users to design their posters.

 Debug view of the “world” recreation.
 The software needs to know where each of the “players” is to faithfully adapt what’s displayed on the transparent OLED display for it to match the front player’s perspective.
 Two kinects are used to obtain the required data.